jju/stubbl/01-gcvi-01-zv.md

 Now there's word that another BludBol league is starting up in Stacksburg.
 Some of the other old-era teams that had been left out of this tournament are organizing to play for the "real" green cup.

-The team you're following is 1-3-3 and [[Hulud]] is coming in second in most of the bashing prize races.
+The team you're following is 1-3-3 and [[hulud]] is coming in second in most of the bashing prize races.
 What now?

 > Keep watching the Vagabonds on the EDS.->[[01-gcvi-08-zv]]
 > Choose a different team to follow.->[[01-gcvi-08-teamselect]]